Songtham: Foreign relations

 The English first arrived aboard the East India Company ship Globe in 1612, delivering a letter from King James I. They were given a place between the Japanese and Dutch in Ayutthaya, and were later joined by the French East India Company.
-An English ship called the Tryal sinked in 1622 off the coast of western Australia while losing its course to Ayutthaya.
+An English ship called the Tryal sank in 1622 off the coast of western Australia after losing its course on the way to Ayutthaya.
 The ship's manifest noted gifts as 'spangles for the king of Siam'.
 In the following year, the English closed their factory.

 Songtham signed a treaty with the Dutch on 12 June 1617.
 All trading however, was through the King's government.
 Colonies from China, Malay, Japan, Burma, Cambodia, Laos and Vietnam were tolerated.

-Songtham sent four embassies (about 20 people each) to the Japanese shōgun in 1621, 1623, 1626 and 1629 to Shogun Tokugawa Hidetada and Iemitsu.
+Songtham sent four embassies (about 20 people each) to the Japanese shōgun in 1621, 1623, 1626 and 1629 to Shoguns Tokugawa Hidetada and Iemitsu.

-Dutch ship

 In 1624, captain Fernando de Silva (not to be confused with governor of the Philippines Fernando de Silva) led a Spanish contingent to sack a Dutch ship near the Siamese shoreline.
 This enraged Songtham who held the Dutch in great preference and ordered the attacks and seizures of all the Spaniards.
-The Portuguese, however, were treated alike and all the Iberians were technically disgraced from Siam after nearly a hundred years of royal support.
+The Portuguese, who were united with the Spanish in a personal union at the time, were also caught up in this order and all the Iberians were technically disgraced from Siam after nearly a hundred years of royal support.